senocular/senocular.github.com/articles/js_classes_as_constructors.md

 })
 ```

-In this particular case, we're able to continue to MyClass's constructed `this` value because we're not inheriting from another class.
+In this particular case, we're able to continue to MyClass's constructed `this` value because we're not inheriting from another class; MyClass is a simple base class.
 The MyPrivateProvider class only exists to initialize an object with private variables, not to serve as a superclass.

 The first step is passing MyClass's `this` into the MyPrivateProvider constructor.
-We don't care what it returns (which ultimately will be `this`); we're only using the constructor as a way to modify an existing value.
+We don't care what it returns (which will ultimately be the same `this`).
+We're only using the constructor as a way to modify an existing value.

 ```javascript
 function MyClass () {